 Responding to user interaction (Windows Store apps using C#/VB/C++ and XAML)

-Learn about the user interaction platform, the input sources (including touch, touchpad, mouse, pen/stylus, and keyboard), modes (touch keyboard, mouse wheel, pen eraser, and so on), and user interactions supported by Windows Store apps and Windows 8.
+Learn about the user interaction platform, the input sources (including touch, touchpad, mouse, pen/stylus, and keyboard), modes (touch keyboard, mouse wheel, pen eraser, and so on), and supported user interactions.

-Using guidelines, best practices, and examples, we show you how to take full advantage of the interaction capabilities of Windows 8 to build Windows Store apps with intuitive, engaging, and immersive user experiences.
+Using guidelines, best practices, and examples, we show you how to take full advantage of the interaction capabilities to build apps with intuitive, engaging, and immersive user experiences.

-Tip The info in this topic is specific to developing Windows Store app using C++, C#, or Visual Basic.
+Tip The info in this topic is specific to developing apps using C++, C#, or Visual Basic.

-See Responding to user interaction (DirectX and C++) for Windows Store apps using DirectX.
+See Responding to user interaction (DirectX and C++) for apps using DirectX with C++.

-Prerequisites: If you're new to developing Windows Store app using C++, C#, or Visual Basic, have a look through these topics to get familiar with the technologies discussed here.
+Prerequisites: If you're new to developing apps, have a look through these topics to get familiar with the technologies discussed here.